nicktehrany/dotfiles/README.md

 ./install
 ```

 Then just open a new terminal.
-The updating of submodules can sometimes take a couple of seconds.
+The updating of submodules can sometimes take a couple of seconds.<!--  -->

 ## Commands